akrishan11/Based/combined_output.md

         - Example: The OS is pretending to be a computer that does not exist.

-# Topic 1
-As a programmer we program with OS abstractions.
+### As a programmer we program with OS abstractions.
 We think that we have:
 - Exclusive access the the CPU's time
 - Huge amounts of dedicated RAM to hold its code and data
 - Exclusive access to I/O devices